paclic2026/paclic2026.github.io/README.md

 **The 40th Pacific Asia Conference on Language, Information and Computation** 📍 Taipei, Taiwan · 🗓 December 10–12, 2026
-🏛 Hosted by the Graduate Institute of Linguistics, National Taiwan University
+🏛 Hosted by National Taiwan University

 ---